 Yes, voters in Virginia voted to legalize online sports betting as well as land-based casinos.
 However, online casinos and poker sites are still considered illegal in the state.

-While brick-and-mortar casinos, which will also house retail sportsbooks, are projected to open in early to mid-2022, online sports betting became available in January 2021.
+While brick-and-mortar casinos, which will also house retail sportsbooks, are projected to open as early as July 2022, online sports betting became available in January 2021.

 With the legalization of online gambling and the launch of online sports betting apps in Virginia, anyone over the age of 21 is able to register and make a deposit.
 But you need to be physically in the Commonwealth to place a bet.